smtp2sns/smtp2sns.github.io/mock-service.md

 # Mock Service

+The mock service disables the operation sns.publish to be able to test without AWS credentials and SNS.

-##
+## How to configure

-1. There is a test script to localhost:1025 to test the smtp server.
+1. On [Docker Usage](/docker/) add an env variable called MOCK_SERVICE="True"
-2. Netcat and bash is needed (nc)
+2. Netcat and bash is needed (n

 ```bash
 ./test.sh